axibase/atsd/installation/README.md

 Contact us at `support-atsd@axibase.com` with installation questions.

-Make sure to attach [relevant details](../administration/support.md) to your ticket.
+Attach [relevant details](../administration/support.md) to your ticket.